KiriANaru/learngit/readme.txt

-Gir is a distributed version control sysytem.
+Git is a distributed version control sysytem.
 Git is free software distrubuted under the GPL.
+Git has a mutable index called stage.